Meditation for January 20th

 God of Everyone,

-Let me have the strength in my soul to just laugh off stupid jokes that maybe isolates a certain kind of person and makes them look foolish or of a weaker type of person instead of having the need to throw my tofu salad to the ground and write an angry letter stating that people can’t find anything funny except for Amy Schumer and Margaret Cho and sometimes Louis C.K., but I’ll conveniently forget the borderline racist and rape jokes that I’m mad at Tosh for making, if my understanding of the Tosh incident is correct, but Tosh is more young and frat white guy, while Louis C.K. is a chubby smart red headed guy who can’t harm anyone – can he?
+Let me have the strength in my soul to laugh off stupid jokes that maybe isolate a particular kind of person and make them look foolish or of a weaker type of person instead of needing to throw my tofu salad to the ground and write an angry letter stating that people can’t find anything funny except for Amy Schumer, Margaret Cho and sometimes Louis C.K.
+Still, I’ll conveniently forget the borderline racist and rape jokes that I’m mad at Tosh for making, if my understanding of the Tosh incident is correct.
+Still, Tosh is a younger and more frat-like white guy, while Louis C.K. is a chubby, smart, red-headed guy who can’t harm anyone – can he?

 Amen.